docker/compose/docs/install.md

     $ docker-compose migrate-to-labels

-Alternatively, if you're not worried about keeping them, you can remove them &endash;
+Alternatively, if you're not worried about keeping them, you can remove them.
 Compose will just create new ones.

     $ docker rm -f -v myapp_web_1 myapp_db_1 ...